 Using different tools ranging from network theory to physical and computer sciences, I analyse large data sets to study social systems and human behaviour.
 Part of my research also focuses on improving current techniques in the analysis of networked systems.

-I am also a member of the Complex Systems Society, an Advisory Board member of the Young Researchers Networks on Complex Systems and a registered independent expert for European research and innovation, for which I acted as an external expert and evaluator in the H2020 framework.
+I am also an elected Council Member of the Complex Systems Society, a member of the Steering Committee of the Conference on Complex Systems, an Advisory Board member of the Young Researchers Networks on Complex Systems and a registered independent expert for European research and innovation, for which I acted as an external expert and evaluator in the H2020 framework.

 I have undergraduate and postgraduate teaching experience and in the academic year 2013/2014 I was awarded a commendation in the Warwick Award for Teaching Excellence for Postgraduate Research Students.

-I serve as peer reviewer for international journals (Scientific Reports, PLOS ONE, Europhysics Letters (EPL), IEEE Pervasive Computing, Physica A, Physics Letters A, Social Science Computer Review) and for international conferences (IC2S2, ICWSM, CCS, SocInfo, Data for Policy, Complex Networks).
+I serve as peer reviewer for international journals (Scientific Reports, PLOS ONE, Europhysics Letters (EPL), IEEE Pervasive Computing, Physica A, Physics Letters A, Social Science Computer Review) and for international conferences (IC2S2, ICWSM, CCS, SocInfo, Data for Policy, Complex Networks, Complenet, NetSci, NetSci X).
+I have been on the Program Committee of Complenet’18.